 For the nine months, Sanyo consumer sales slipped 7.4 percent, down to $7.4 billion from a year-earlier $8 billion, while overseas sales in the period were up 0.5 percent, rising to $7.95 billion, from $7.91 billion in the same three months in 2004.

 The consumer products segment reported an operating loss of $86.9 million for the third quarter, compared with income of $215.1 million in the same period in 2004.

 Component segment sales increased slightly in the third quarter but were essentially flat at $1.96 billion.
-There was great demand for rechargeable batteries such as lithium-ion cells, said the company.
+This was despite a decrease in sales for LCDs, due to business restructuring, and for optical pickups, due to price declines, owing to the great demand for rechargeable batteries such as lithium-ion cells, said the company.

 Operating income for the component segment soared to $120 million in the third quarter, compared with $26.5 million year-over-year.
 Components include semiconductors, LCDs and electronic components and batteries.

 In the nine months, component business sales decreased 5.4 percent, down to $5.8 billion, from $6.1 billion year-on-year.
 Operating income for the nine months dropped 70 percent to $67.5 million from a year-ago $225.2 million.

 Consolidated sales in the third quarter were off 1.5 percent to $5.2 billion from a year-ago $5.3 billion.

 Operating income reached $139 million, up 57.6 percent from the $88.2 million registered in the third quarter of 2004, due to cost reduction.
 Net income was $53 million in the three months, compared with a loss of $150 million in the same period a year earlier.

 For the nine months, sales slipped 4.6 percent to $15.3 billion from $16 billion.